 Integrating Asset Management with IT Operations

 Asset management should not be a separate process from IT operations.
 Every time a new piece of equipment is purchased, deployed, moved, or retired, the asset register should be updated as part of that same task.
-Build it into the workflow so that it happens automatically rather than requiring a separate reminder.
+Build it into the workflow so that it happens automatically rather than requiring a separate reminder or follow-up process.

 Document the process for common asset lifecycle events.
 Who approves new equipment purchases?
 Who records new assets in the register?
 Who is responsible for collecting and wiping equipment when someone leaves?
-Clear written procedures reduce the chance of assets falling through the gaps during transitions of responsibility.
+Clear written procedures reduce the chance of assets falling through the gaps during transitions of responsibility or during periods of staffing change.

 Using Asset Data for Procurement Decisions

 Without accurate asset data, procurement becomes reactive: you buy things when they break or when you suddenly realise you need them.
-With accurate asset data, procurement becomes proactive: you buy things on a planned schedule because the data tells you when replacements will be needed.
+With accurate asset data, procurement becomes proactive: you buy things on a planned schedule because the data tells you when replacements will be needed and roughly what they will cost.

 This shift from reactive to proactive procurement also affects your relationships with suppliers.
 When you can tell a supplier exactly what you need and when you need it, you are in a better position to negotiate terms than when you are desperate for next-day delivery on a failed machine.